jewish cambridge

 Chabad House at Harvard has regular classes, Shabbat meals, and a tradition of warm hospitality.

 MIT Hillel offers a variety of classes and other events, as well as regular Shabbat services and dinners.
-MIT also has a kosher convenience store - see below for details.

 "Greater Cambridge"